 In California, a medical malpractice action must be filed within one year after the plaintiff discovers, or through the use of reasonable diligence should have discovered, the injury, or within three years of the date of the injury, whichever comes first.
 (California Code of Civil Procedure Section 340.5.)
 For reasons that are unclear, the woman had initiated a small claims action against her doctor more than a year ago and then dismissed same.
 Though still within the 3 year outside limit, this prior claim would now serve as a basis for the doctor to bar her claim – he would argue that she knew of the harm more than a year ago.
 Had she spoken with a lawyer at first, she would have learned about these time limits and that she had a case that was significantly more valuable than a small claims action.

 Nearly all plaintiff side personal injury law firms will speak with a prospective client free of charge.
 So, there is no downside to contacting a lawyer for some free advice.
-If you or a loved one has a possible case, contact butler Viadro, LLP attorneys today to schedule a free consultation.
+If you or a loved one has a possible case, contact Viadro Law, LLP attorneys today to schedule a free consultation.

-To contact the attorneys at Butler Viadro, LLP, call us at 510-907-9577 or simply complete our online contact form.
+To contact the attorneys at Viadro Law, LLP, call us at 510-907-9577 or simply complete our online contact form.
 Cases are handled on contingency, which means that you owe us no attorney fees unless we collect compensation for you.